silitics/rugpi/www/docs/getting-started.md

 ```

 Note that a project is not limited to a specific device or family of devices.
-By configuring Rugpi Bakery appropriately, you can also build images based on Raspberry Pi OS and Debian all while sharing parts of the build process.
+By configuring Rugpi Bakery appropriately, you can also build images based on Raspberry Pi OS and Debian, all while sharing parts of the build process.
 Such setups are, however, beyond the scope of this quick start guide and we refer to the [user guide's section on System Customization](./guide/system-customization) for details.